Workspace¶

 sessions.json— the agent’s session index (key = sessionId, value = summary + updatedAt).<sessionId>.log.jsonl— the never-compacted raw conversation log, append-only.session_search/session_historyquery it.

-WorkspaceSessionis single-machine only.
-Multi-replica production must switch to a distributed backend (RedisSession/MysqlSession/ …).
-If you have configuredfilesystem(SandboxFilesystemSpec)orfilesystem(RemoteFilesystemSpec)without swapping the Session,build()raisesIllegalStateException— a forced reminder not to make runtime state a single point of failure.
+JsonFileAgentStateStoreis single-machine only.
+Multi-replica production must switch to a distributed store (RedisAgentStateStore/MysqlAgentStateStore/ …).
+If you have configuredfilesystem(SandboxFilesystemSpec)orfilesystem(RemoteFilesystemSpec)without swapping in a distributed state store,build()raisesIllegalStateException— a forced reminder not to make runtime state a single point of failure.

-Full details (recovery flow, cross-node continuation, SessionKey) live in Context.
+Full details (recovery flow, cross-node continuation, (userId, sessionId) addressing) live in Context.

 Memory (long-term)¶